pflanze/functional-perl/docs/blog/perl-weekly-challenges-113.md

     TEST { tree_sum $in } 28;

-The Node `map` method passes `undef` for the `$l` and `$r` arguments if there's no node in the respective position, that's how I can use `// 0` to get the sum for empty subtrees.
+The Node `map` method passes `undef` for the `$l` and `$r` arguments if there's no respective child node in the original node, that's how I can use `// 0` to get the sum for empty subtrees.

     sub tree_recreate($t) {
         my $sum = tree_sum($t);